jduncan-rva/ocp-lightbulb/README.md

 Each user's OCP cluster is configured with a subdomain configuration of <INFRA_NODE_IP>.nip.io.
 Any routes they create will have DNS records of <APP>-<NAMESPACE>.<INFRA_NODE_IP>.nip.io.
 This should resolve cleanly back to the IP address of the infra node where the router lives.

 In short, DNS should _just work_, unless for some reason wherever you are blocks the nip.io domain.

+## Users

+By default, two users are created

+* admin

+This user has the password 'admin'.
+It is given the `cluster-admin` role, which means it is effectively all-powerful in the cluster.

+* username

+Each student also has a username created that maps to their username value in users.yml.
+This user is not associated with any roles by default at this point, but is added to the htpasswd file so they can log in.